 When it comes to industry-specific custom development, there is a one-of-a-kind area where enhanced experience is required.
 It is known as Health Care (or Healthcare).
-The following article is a concise explanation of some special aspects we were faced with while working on the development of medical records software for the United States.
+The following article is a concise explanation of some special aspects we were faced with while working on the development of medical software for the United States.

 Healthcare software is often referred to as EMR - electronic medical record - or EHR - electronic health record.
 Such systems store personal data of patients, which demands high security standards.

 There are security standards for Healthcare software regulated by the government.
 They are defined in a Health Insurance Portability Accountability Act - HIPAA.
 It contains a variety of rules to assure safety of personal data.